For more information and structure of the courses click on the following link.

 - Renewable energy

 Finally, in your fourth and final semester, you undertake your Master’s thesis.
-You can choose a thesis topic that is part of a wider research project or is directly related to industry.
+You can choose a thesis topic that is part of a wider research project (e.g. from a university in the ENTECH consortium or a research centre) but it may also be directly related to industry, ranging from start-ups to large energy companies.
 The location for your thesis, whether it is an industrial enterprise or research institution, will depend on your chosen topic.